Intro to Designing Your Series

 — Twyla Tharp

-Take time to be a sponge.
 Inspired by other artists’ work?
-Scroll through the popular submissions to see what your creator peers are working on.
+Take periodic breaks to refresh your mind by pouring through other people’s creations.
+Scroll through the popular submissions to see what your peers are working on.
 Dig through portfolios on ArtStation, Behance, CGSociety, DeviantArt, Dribbble, Instagram, PixelJoint, and Pixiv.
-Take periodic breaks to refresh your mind by pouring through other people’s pixel creations.
 Then, get inspired to get back to the grind by watching artists (like NeonMob co-founder & designer Rogie King) stream their process on Twitch Creative.

 Make stuff you love and talk about stuff you love and you’ll attract people who love that kind of stuff.
 It’s that simple.